 “Companion Species (Speech Bubble)”, Reclaimed wool blankets, embroidery floss, thread, Marie Watt, 2019

 Allison Akootchook Warden, Lulani Arquette, Reuben Roqueñi

 On the last day of the opening events, NACF presented a panel of three NACF Fellows being exhibited at the Biennial.
 The conversation focused on Native Hawaiian artists working at the cross-overs between the arts, the environment and social justice efforts in Indigenous communities throughout Hawaiian Islands.
 Moderated by NACF’s Reuben Roqueñi, the conversation explored the work of Kapulani Landgraf; 2015 NACF Native Hawaiian Artist Bernice Akamine, whose installations Ku’u One Hānau were exhibited throughout the Biennial sites and call attention to the rising rates of houselessness among Native Hawaiians in their own Homeland; and 2015 NACF Native Hawaiian Artist Maika’i Tubbs, whose work Toy Stories teeters on the philosophical divide between trash and treasure.

 NACF’s support for these artists on international platforms seeks to create narrative change around critical issues that affect Indigenous people throughout the US.
-In partnership with Second Sister Foundation, the participation of this creative cohort in the Honolulu Biennial 2019, serves as a catalyst for these imperative conversations, demonstrating the empowered voices and resiliency of Native artists and Native communities.
+The participation of this creative cohort in the Honolulu Biennial 2019, serves as a catalyst for these imperative conversations, demonstrating the empowered voices and resiliency of Native artists and Native communities.